What is work experience?

 Why is work experience important?

 Did you know?
-65% of businesses reported that experience was a critical or significant factor in their recruitment decisions"(Department for Education,2017)
+63% of employers reported that experience was a critical or significant factor in their recruitment decisions."(Department for Education, 2019)

 Work experience is important because: